Seedy strip club meets boutique hotel

 Atlanta native Sean Vinson, 45, works security part-time at the Clermont Lounge.
 In the early 2000s, he worked there full time and lived upstairs in the hotel.

 "I don't like it," Vinson says of the new hotel.
-"I mean it's of course better than what it used to be up there, but in some ways not too, you know?" the Atlanta native said.
+"I mean it's of course better than what it used to be up there, but in some ways not too, you know?"

 "You're gaining some things, but you're losing certain elements of the neighborhood.
 How it used to be.
 Yeah, there were people that were dangerous back then, but it wasn't as uptight either," says Vinson.